Azure/data-landing-zone/docs/DataOps.md

 * One or more data domains in each data node,
 * One or more data products in each data node.

-Each of these assets can evolve independently over time, because of different requirements and lifecycles (e.g. one of the data nodes may requires RA-GRS storage accounts at some point).
+Each of these assets can evolve independently over time, because of different requirements and lifecycle (e.g. one of the data nodes may requires RA-GRS storage accounts at some point).
 Therefore it is important to have an IaC representation of each of these assets in a Git repository, so that changes can be implemented based on requirements in the respective node, domain or product.
 To not start from scratch for each asset, teams can leverage the templates provided by the Data Platform Ops team.
 In order to automate the deployment of a deployment template, it is recommended to implement a forking pattern.

 For example, if a new data needs to be created, the responsible data node ops team can request a new node through a management tool like ServiceNow, Power Apps or other kinds of applications.
 After the request has been approved, the following process gets kicked off based on the provided parameters: